nilostolte/OpenGL-GLSL/README.md

 #### TrueType Glyphs Display Examples

-To compile these examples one uses a separate Ninja build called `ttf.minja`.
+To compile these examples one uses a separate Ninja build called `ttf.ninja`.
 To build the examples one needs to type

 ```
     ninja -f ttf.ninja